AngelDev72/Pymon-Mexica-Legends/README.md

 # Pymon-
-Pokémon like game with purpose of AI influence in game later on
+Pokémon like game with purpose of AI influence in game later on.